What are the most common small animal emergencies?

 GDV is where the stomach becomes twisted, it is probably the most serious non-traumatic emergency for any dog.
 The early signs may just be that a dog appears restless after a large meal and tries to be sick.
-As GDV develops your dog’s abdomen will become distended or bloated, your dog will shows signs of discomfort or pain and will continue to try and be sick.
-In most cases all they will manage to bring up is white froth.
-They may drool excessively and you may notice an increase breathing rate and heart rate.
+As GDV develops your dog’s abdomen will become distended or bloated, your dog will show signs of discomfort or pain and will continue to try and be sick.
+In most cases, all they will manage to bring up is white froth.
+They may drool excessively and you may notice an increase in breathing rate and heart rate.
 GDV is most commonly seen in large, deep chested breeds such as Great Danes, or German Shepherds.

 If you suspect your dog has a GDV it is imperative you seek immediate veterinary treatment.
 Success rates decrease the longer the delay in starting treatment.
-Find out more about GDV in dogs>
+Find out more about GDV in dogs.

 8. Whelping/kittening issues